dsonyy/light-printer/README.md

 ## What is it?
 **Light Printer** is a small project developed with love for long exposure photos.
 The program originally works on Raspberry Pi, which sends G-code commands directly to the Anet A8 3D-printer.
 The printer doesn't print anything, but it is used as some kind of vertical plotter.
-There is a RGB LED on the front part of the printer's extruder, which is also controlled by Raspberry.
-The camera captures every blink of the light with a long exposure in a very dark room.
+There is a RGB LED on the front part of the extruder, which is also controlled by Raspberry.
+The camera captures every blink of light with a long exposure in a very dark room.
 Everything works closely together in an effort to produce a correct picture.

 <p align="center">
     <img src="examples/preview.gif">